Wasserstein bounds for non-linear Gaussian filters: Wasserstein distance

 \section{Wasserstein distance}

 This section introduces the main metric of this article, the Wasserstein distance.
 Aside from the metrics discussed here, a great number of other metrics for measuring the distance between random variables exist~\cite{GibbsSu2002}.
+We focus on the Wasserstein distance because Theorem~\ref{thm:2ndPoincare}, our main workhorse, is not available in sufficient generality for other distances.
 The $p$th \emph{Wasserstein distance} $\text{W}_p$, often known as earth mover's distance, between random variables $\mX$ and $\mZ$ in $\R^d$ is

 where the infimum is over all joint distributions of random variables $\mY$ and $\mU$ whose marginal distributions coincide with those of $\mX$ and~$\mZ$.
 Wasserstein distances are important in the theory of optimal transport~\cite{Villani2008}.
 We use only the first Wasserstein distance $\text{W}_1$ that will be from now simply called the Wasserstein distance and denoted $\was$.
-The reason for focusing on this metric stems from the convenient representation below.

 Many useful probability metrics are encompassed by the family of metrics defined as

 where $\mathcal{H}$ is some class of functions from $\R^d$ to $\R$.
 The two most important members of this class are the Wasserstein distance